Justifying the Volatility of S&P 500 Daily Returns: Introduction

 Using a model that incorporates memory and adapts to level changes, \cite{perron2010long} predict the volatility of daily S\&P 500 returns.
 Being adaptive and data driven, that model does not address the fundamental cause of a level change.
-The goal here is to identify a fundamental level change in the long-term daily volatility of S\&P 500 returns.
-In this context, there may be sub-level changes happenning in the short-term, but those are not of interest here.
+Here, a goal is to identify level changes in the long-term volatility of daily S\&P 500 returns.
+Moreover, it is suspected that the apparent upward trend in these level changes may have something to do with market calibration of the relative performance between daily leveraged S\&P 500 ETFs and ETFs tracking the S\&P 500 index.
+In this context, there may be sub-level changes happening in the short-term, but those are not of interest here.

-A connection between daily volatility and long-term leveraged ETF returns has been made in \cite{brown}.
+A connection between volatility in daily returns and long-term daily leveraged ETF returns has been made in \cite{brown}.
 In particular, a theoretical link is given that bases the performance of a daily leveraged ETF relative to its underlying index on the mean and volatility of daily log-returns of the underlying index.
-That connection is expanded upon here, with the goal of determining what level of volatility precludes outperformance of a leveraged ETF.
+That connection is expanded upon here, with the goal of determining what level of volatility prevents a daily leveraged ETF from outperforming an ETF tracking its underlying index.

+In order to verify the generality of results beyond just S\&P 500 ETFs, linear programming is used to bound the error on estimations of the relative performance between a daily leveraged ETF and its unlevered counterpart; see \cite{winston2004operations} and \cite{klotz2013practical} for a review about linear programs (LPs).
+The bounding method relies on LPs that optimize the expectation of a particular function of a discrete random variable, subject to some incomplete information about the random variable's distribution.
+Note that the more general version of this optimization problem over all measurable random variables can be approached with semi-infinite linear programming (for example, see \cite{prekopa2016relationship}, \cite{mehrotra2014models} and \cite{goberna2002linear}).
+However, the added complications associated with considering all measurable random variables is not necessary to generate the bounds.